Topical Talk FAQs

 What is The Economist Educational Foundation?

 We are an independent charity set up from inside The Economist newspaper by staff with a passion for education.
+We combine the journalistic expertise of The Economist with teaching know-how to provide factually accurate, informative and engaging lessons for your students.

 Read more about our story